gcmt/vessel.nvim/README.md

 - `lnum` Jump line number
 - `col` Jump column number
 - `line` Line on which the jump is positioned
+- `loaded` Whether the file the jump refers to is loaded in memory

 ### Buffer Object